 Crédit Agricole CIB encourages internal mobility to allow all members of staff to progress within the Bank and the Crédit Agricole Group.
 Internal mobility is thus preferred to external recruitment as often as possible.
 MYjobs, a dedicated portal, is accessible to all Crédit Agricole CIB staff.
-It lists all the jobs available within the CIB but also in the Crédit Agricole S.A. group, both in France and abroad, and offers practical advice on mobility.
+It lists all the jobs available within the CIB but also in the Crédit Agricole S.A. group, both in France and abroad.
+It also offers practical advice on mobility.

-Crédit Agricole CIB has various ways to encourage more transversality, to develop a mobility culture and to accompany its staff in their professional career: mobility committees, business forums, CV workshops, and speed interviews.
+Crédit Agricole CIB has various ways to encourage more transversality, to develop a mobility culture and to accompany its staff in their professional career: mobility committees, business forums, CV workshops, speed interviews and week of professional development.